microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/oninteractiveauthflowstartexternalusersselfservicesignup.md

 Namespace: microsoft.graph

-This is a managed handler for the starting authentication step in an external identities user flow on a Microsoft Entra workforce or customer tenant.
-It defines whether a user can sign up, that is create an account; otherwise, a user will is only able to sign-in.
+This is a managed handler for the initiation of a customized authentication flow for an application on a Microsoft Entra external tenant.
+It defines whether a user can register (sign-up) or just sign-in, and is defined as part of a multi-event policy, [externalUsersSelfServiceSignUpEventsFlow](externalUsersSelfServiceSignUpEventsFlow.md).

 Inherits from [onInteractiveAuthFlowStartHandler](../resources/oninteractiveauthflowstarthandler.md).